-Liquidity and Going Concern
+Going Concern

+The financial statements have been prepared assuming the Company will continue as a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 From inception, the Company has devoted substantially all of its efforts to drug discovery and development and conducting preclinical studies and clinical trials.
 The Company has a limited operating history and the sales and income potential of the Company's business and market are unproven.
 Successful transition to attaining profitable operations is dependent upon achieving a level of revenues adequate to support the Company's cost structure.